Complex Chern-Simons and Gribov

 Therefore, the existence of infinitesimal copies, even after FP quantization is related to the presence of the zero modes of the operator above.
 This suggests that we should restrict the functional integration to a region free of zero modes, and free of gauge superfields copies.
-To do this we would like to study the operator (\ref{FPoperatorSusyini}) in terms of the eigenvalues and eigenvectors equation, which is not immediate since the equation $D^{\alpha}(\nabla_{\alpha}\Lambda)^{a}=\lambda\Lambda$ is not an eigenvalue equation.
-This indicates that the correct operator, where one can study the zero modes problem, and thus define the Gribov problem is:
+To do this we would like to study the operator (\ref{FPoperatorSusyini}) in terms of the eigenvalues and eigenvectors equation, which is not immediately possible since the equation $D^{\alpha}(\nabla_{\alpha}\Lambda)^{a}=\lambda\Lambda$ is not an eigenvalue equation.
+This can be seen in field components where the equation relate different components of the superfiel $\Lambda$.
+This indicates that the correct operator, where one can study the zero modes problem, and thus define the problem of Gribov ambiguity, is

-This operator is the correct generalization of the FP operator.
-So to see the zero mode problem we take the eigenvalues equation
+This operator is the correct generalization of the FP operator as it has the right field components equations.
+Therefore to see the zero mode problem we take the eigenvalues equation